KIT-MRT/arbitration_graphs/README.md

 ### Explanation

 You will see the *Pacman Agent* arbitrator selecting between five behavior options (by priority).
-The *Eat Dots* option is again an arbitrator with two sub-behaviors (selecting by expected benefit).
+The *Eat Dots* option is itself an arbitrator with two sub-behaviors (selecting by expected benefit).

 In this scene,
 - the *Chase Ghost* and *Avoid Ghost* behaviors are not applicable (no ghosts in close vicinity) → grey background,